EXPLAINER: What does a US ban on Russian oil accomplish?

 WILL EUROPE GO ALONG?

 A ban on Russian oil and natural gas would be painful for Europe.
 Russia provides about 40% of Europe’s natural gas for home heating, electricity and industry uses and about a quarter of Europe’s oil.
-European officials are looking for ways to reduce their dependence, but it’s going to take time.
+European officials are seeking ways to reduce their dependence, but it will take time.

+Britain’s business secretary, Kwasi Kwarteng, said his country will use the rest of the year to phase out its imports of oil and petroleum products to “give the market, businesses and supply chains more than enough time to replace Russian imports,” which account for 8% of U.K. demand.

+Germany’s economy minister, Robert Habeck, on Tuesday defended the European decision so far to exempt Russian energy from sanctions.

+“The sanctions have been chosen deliberately so that they impact the Russian economy and the Putin regime seriously, but they also have been chosen deliberately so that we as an economy and a nation can keep them up for a long time,” Habeck said.
+“Ill-considered behavior could lead to exactly the opposite.”

+“We have maneuvered ourselves into an ever-greater dependency on fossil energy imports from Russia in the last 20 years,” Habeck said.
+“That is not a good state of affairs.”

-Russian Deputy Prime Minister Alexander Novak underlined that urgency, saying Russia would have “every right” to halt natural gas shipments to Europe through the Nord Stream 1 pipeline in retaliation for Germany halting the parallel Nord Stream 2 pipeline, which was not yet operating.
-He added that “we have not taken this decision” and that “no one would benefit from this.”
-It was a change from earlier Russian assurances that they had no intention of cutting off gas to Europe.
+Deputy Prime Minister Alexander Novak of Russia underscored that urgency, saying Moscow would have “every right” to halt natural gas shipments to Europe through the Nord Stream 1 pipeline to retaliate against Germany for halting the parallel Nord Stream 2 pipeline, which wasn’t yet operating.
+Novak added that “we have not taken this decision” and that “no one would benefit from this.”
+His statement marked a shift from Russia’s earlier assurances that it had no intention of cutting off gas to Europe.

 Oil is easier to replace than natural gas.
 Other countries could increase production of oil and ship it to Europe.
 But much oil would have to be replaced, and this would drive up prices even more because the oil would likely have to travel farther.